fastoch/Linux/Ansible.md

 - After that, it will use Ansible to provision my new computer

 >[!important]
->My script uses ansible-pull very heavily.
-Ansible-pull is installed automatically when you install Ansible.
+>My script uses ansible-pull very heavily. <br>
+>Ansible-pull is installed automatically when you install Ansible.

 ## About Ansible-Pull